cdizzy122/sq_cruise_ship/README.md

 need to DRY up the class reminder section:
 `(DECK 7)</span></span><<elseif String.format("{0} {1} {2}, {3}"), GameDays[$gameDate.getDay()] isnot "Sun" and $gameDate.getHours() gte 11 and $gameDate.getHours() lt 13>><span class="fade-in-out"><span class="ad">CAPTAIN T CLASS 11-13 `

+autopopup using the passage title in the popup itself is annoying. need to fix to decouple passage and file names from game experience

 need to rename all the UntitledPassage files

 Might need to burn this repo after a while and migrate to a new one to remove bad files from git history.

+add a reminder on days with the stage events so they dont get missed

 ## Ideas